AnanthMM/finalproject/README.md

 placement of *Plethodon neomexicanus* as nested within the western *Plethodon* is not well-supported.

-Finally, below is the gene tree generated for the concatenation of the two genes.
+Below is the gene tree generated for the concatenation of the two genes with no partition specified.
 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png) In this
 tree, the monophyly of *Aneides* and *Plethodon* are each well-supported, and predicted relationships within these genera are very